graphology/graphology/src/cores/README.md

 _Arguments_

 - **graph** _Graph_: target graph.
-- **onionLayerAttribute** _?string_ : the name of the attribute to use if onion layers are assigned to the nodes.
+- **nodeOnionLayerAttribute** _?string_ : the name of the attribute to use if onion layers are assigned to the nodes.